andrastoth021/ultimate_workbook/roadmap/react.md

 **Ez például akkor lehet hasznos, hogyha bizonyos UI elemeket megjeleníteni/elrejteni szeretnénk, vagy egyszerűem más tartalmat szeretnénk megjeleníteni.**
 *This is particularly useful when you want to show or hide certain UI elements, change the layout of a page, or render different content.*
 *Use `if`, `logical operators` (&&) or `ternary operator` to create elements representing the current state, and let React update the UI to match them.*

+## Rendering
+**A React deklaratív megközelítéssel renderel komponenseket, ami azt jelenti, hogy a fejlesztő specifikálja a komponenst, és ennek képernyőre renderelését a React intézi el.**
+**Ez ellentéte az imperatív megközelítésnek, ami azt jelenti, hogy a fejlesztő manuálisan (kóddal) manipulálja a DOM-ot, és ezzel frissíti a UI-t.**
+**A Virtuális DOM (VDOM) egy fontos tényező a React működésében.
+Ez egy könnyen tárolható memóriában lévő reprezentálása a DOM-nak.**
+**A rendelés lépései a következők:**
+1. **A komponens meg van írva, és JSX szintakszis használatával a render metódus visszatér a komponens leírásával.**
+2. **A komponens renderelve van, a React készít egy VDOM reprezentációt a komponensről.**
+3. **Ezután a React összehasonlítja a VDOM-ot az eggyel előtti verziójával (ha létezik).
+Ha van köztük különbség, a két VDOM között, akkor a React kiszámolja, hogy mennyi DOM update-re van szükség, hogy a DOM megegyezzem a VDOM-mal.**
+4. **Az aktuális DOM frissítése a lehető legkevesebb DOM update-tel.**

+*React follows a declarative approach to rendering components, which means that developers specify what a component should look like, and React takes care of rendering the component to the screen.*
+*This is in contrast to an imperative approach, where developers would write code to manually manipulate the DOM (Document Object Model) to update the UI.*
+*The virtual DOM (VDOM) is an important aspect of how React works.
+It is a lightweight in-memory representation of the DOM (Document Object Model), and it is used to optimize the rendering of components in a React application.*

+*Steps of rendering:*
+1. *Components are written, the render method returns a description of what the component should look like, using JSX syntax.*
+2. *The component is rendered, now React creates a virtual DOM (VDOM) representation of the component.
+(The VDOM is a lightweight in-memory representation of the DOM, and it is used to optimize the rendering of components.)*
+3. *React compares the VDOM representation of the component with the previous VDOM representation (if it exists).
+If there are differences between the two VDOMs, React calculates the minimum number of DOM updates needed to bring the actual DOM into line with the new VDOM.*
+4. *React updates the actual DOM with the minimum number of DOM updates needed to reflect the changes in the VDOM.*

+### Component Life Cycle
+**A React komponenseknek 3 életciklusuk van: Mounting, Updating, Unmounting.**
+*React components have a lifecycle consisting of three phases: Mounting, Updating, and Unmounting.*

+### Lists and Keys
+**Amikor Reactben listákat renderelünk, a `key` propot szoktuk használni, hogy egy egyéni kulcsot adjunk minden elemnek.
+Amikor kifejezetten egy elemet szeretnénk frissíteni, akkor használjuk az elem beazonosításához.**
+*When you render lists in React, you can use the key prop to specify a unique key for each item.
+This key is used to identify which item to update when you want to update a specific item.*

+### Refs
+> **A Ref-ek a render metódusban létrehozott DOM node-ok vagy React elementek elérését biztosítja.**
+> *Refs provide a way to access DOM nodes or React elements created in the render method.*
+**Reactben a tipikus módszer a szülő-gyerek kommunikációra a propok.
+Azonban vannak olyan esete ahol imperatív módot szeretnénk módosítani a gyerek komponenst.
+Erre jók a referenciák.**
+*In the typical React dataflow, props are the only way that parent components interact with their children.
+To modify a child, you re-render it with new props.
+However, there are a few cases where you need to imperatively modify a child outside of the typical dataflow.*

+### Events
+*Handling events with React elements is very similar to handling events on DOM elements.
+There are some syntax differences:*
+  - *React events are named using camelCase, rather than lowercase.*
+  - *With JSX you pass a function as the event handler, rather than a string.*